Canadian lady arrested with drugs at Lagos airport as NDLEA intercepts N9bn worth opioids in Rivers

-A 41-year-old Canadian lady, Adrienne Munjuhas been arrested by operatives of the National Drug Law Enforcement Agency (NDLEA) at the Murtala Muhammed International Airport, Lagos for importing a large consignment of ‘Canadian Loud’, a strong strain of synthetic cannabis into Nigeria.
+A 41-year-old Canadian lady, Adrienne Munju has been arrested by operatives of the National Drug Law Enforcement Agency (NDLEA) at the Murtala Muhammed International Airport, Lagos for importing large consignment of ‘Canadian Loud’, a strong strain of synthetic cannabis into Nigeria.

 During a joint examination of her three bags, Adrienne who was coming to Nigeria for the first time was found with 74 parcels of the illicit substance weighing 35.2 kilogrammes stuffed in two of her three bags.